 *OECD (2002), Frascati Manual: Proposed Standard Practice for Surveys on Research and Experimental Development, OECD: Paris.

-CRO (CSU Research Output) is the CSU Institutional Repository and contains research articles (predominantly journal articles, conference papers, books and book chapters) as well as creative works produced by CSU staff .
-The Repository is the source of submissions for the annual HERDC collection, the CSU Creative Works register, and ERA.
+CRO (CSU Research Output) is the CSU Institutional Repository and contains research articles (predominantly journal articles, conference papers, books and book chapters) as well as creative works produced by CSU staff.

 ERA (Excellence in Research for Australia) is a research assessment initiative being conducted by the Australian Research Council (ARC).
-At CSU, CRO is the authoritative source of information on research outputs, including journal articles, books, conference papers, chapters, and creative works.
-All research outputs by eligible CSU researchers must be in CRO when the next ERA assessment occurs.
+At CSU, CRO is the authoritative source of information on research outputs, including journal articles, books, conference papers, chapters, creative works, and research reports.
+All research outputs by eligible CSU researchers must be in CRO before the next ERA assessment occurs.